microsoft/browsecloud/README.md

 There are currently no tests on the Service, but we welcome contribution on this front.

 ## Trainer Jobs
 Trainer Jobs is the machine learning backend that powers BrowseCloud.
 It that has many Azure dependencies.
-We will first get these dependencies set up.

 - Visit the Azure Portal and choose to create a new resource of type "Template Deployment".
 On the next page, select "Build your own template in the editor", and upload the template file `/deployment/az-ml-backend-template.json`.
 On the next page, fill in the resource and resource group names.
 Purchase this resource group.

+Next, we will setup our VM The work to setup dependencies like this is automatable, but it hasn't been done.
+- Visit the Azure Portal and choose to create a new resource of type "Windows Server 2016 Datacenter".
+In this initial setup, make sure you have RDP enabled to setup the VM.
+- RDP into the non-production VM and [follow the setup instructions to get the CountingGridsPy library running on the VM](https://github.com/microsoft/browsecloud/wiki/Environment-Setup-&-Dependencies-to-run-CountingGridsPy-Locally).
+In your production instance of the VM, we recommend that you have RDP turned off.
+- Save your VM as an image within the new virtual machine resource on the Azure Portal.
+This will destabilize the VM, so you should delete it.

+- Visit the Azure Portal and and Batch resource using the appropriate image of the Windows VM.
+The purpose of Batch is to manage and scale computational power with the machine learning work to do.

+Create a 2 jobs and pools within this Batch resource, one for your dev and another for your production enviornment.
+In our design, jobs are permenant, and each training request is a task underneath each job.

+We recommend that you scale the number of VMs elastically with the number of jobs running on your queue.
+In this instance, we always have one VM running and ready to go.

+    An example scaling configuration could be "scaleSettings": {
+                    "autoScale": {
+                        "formula": "maxNumberofVMs = 5;sample =$PendingTasks.GetSample(10);pendingTaskSamplePercent = avg(sample);startingNumberOfVMs = 1; pendingTaskSamples = pendingTaskSamplePercent < 2 ? startingNumberOfVMs : avg($PendingTasks.GetSample(180 * TimeInterval_Second));$TargetDedicatedNodes=min(maxNumberofVMs, pendingTaskSamples);",
+                        "evaluationInterval": "PT5M"
+                    }
+                }

+    We also recommend that you use a more powerful VM in your production instance than in your development instance.
+We use "vmSize" of "STANDARD_D16_V3" on our production site for training new models.
+We use a "vmSize" of "STANDARD_A1" in our development instance.

-- In `/Batch/Batch/src/metadata.json` and `/Batch/Batch/src/keys.json`, Configure your development environment using the information from the services you just created.
+- In `/Batch/Batch/src/metadata.json` and `/Batch/Batch/src/keys.json` (which are not checked into this repo), configure your development environment using the information from the services you just created.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to